Centre issues fresh advisory to states on women safety; says police must adhere to laid down norms | Law-Order

 Centre issues fresh advisory to states on women safety; says police must adhere to laid down norms

-The home ministry said there should be compulsory registration of an FIR in case of a cognizable offense under the CrPC.
-The law also enables the police to register an FIR or a "Zero FIR", in case the crime is committed outside the jurisdiction of the police station, in the event of receipt of the information on the commission of a cognizable offense, which includes cases of sexual assault on women, the ministry said.
-"However, even with stringent provisions in law and several capacity-building measures undertaken, any failure of police to adhere to these mandatory requirements may not augur well for the delivery of criminal justice in the country, especially in the context of women's safety," it said.
+The home ministry said there should be compulsory registration of an FIR in case of a cognisable offence under the CrPC.
+The law also enables the police to register an FIR or a "Zero FIR", in case the crime is committed outside the jurisdiction of police station, in the event of receipt of information on commission of a cognisable offence, which includes cases of sexual assault on women, the ministry said.
+“However, even with stringent provisions in law and several capacity building measures undertaken, any failure of police to adhere to these mandatory requirements may not augur well for the delivery of criminal justice in the country, especially in the context of women safety," it said.

-"Such lapses, if noticed, need to be investigated into and stringent action is taken immediately against the concerned officers responsible for the same," the advisory to states said.
+“Such lapses, if noticed, need to be investigated into and stringent action taken immediately against the concerned officers responsible for the same,” the advisory to states said..

 - READ MORE ON: